ktimam/SoccerTrainer/flashlight/fl/tensor/README.md

   // ...
 };
 ```
 We write our implementations in `FooBazTensor.cpp` accordingly (omitted here).
-If our `FooBazTensor` doesn't support some operations, we can have them throw exceptions, or alternatively include, depend on, and delegate to implementations in another existing `fl::Tensor` backend.
+If our `FooBazTensor` doesn't support some operations, we can have them //throw exceptions, or alternatively include, depend on, and delegate to implementations in another existing `fl::Tensor` backend.
 See the [tensor adapter interface documentation](./TensorAdapter.h) for function-level expected behavior.

 Now, we'll create our backend implementation, `FooBazBackend.h`, also in `flashlight/fl/tensor/backend/foobaz`, where we'll define most tensor operations and can store global state related to our backend:
 ```cpp